oceanprotocol-archive/OEPs/12/README.md

 # Execution of Computing Services using Service Agreements

-This OEP introduces the integration pattern for the use **Service Execution Agreements (SEA)** as contracts between parties interacting in the execution of a Compute Service transaction.
+This OEP introduces the integration pattern for the usage of **Service Execution Agreements (SEA)** (also called Service Agreements or Agreements) as contracts between parties interacting in the execution of a Compute Service transaction.
-This OEP using the SEA as core element to orchestrate the publishing/execution of this type of computing services.
+This OEP using the SEA as core element, orchestrates the publishing/execution of this type of computing services.

-The intention of this OEP is to describe the flow and integration pattern independently of the Cloud Computing Service.
+The intention of this OEP is to describe the flow and integration pattern independently of the infrastructure Cloud Computing Service.
-This could happen using a classical cloud provider like Amazon EC2 or Azure, but also can be used to integrate web3 compute providers like Fitchain or On-Premise infrastructure.
+This OEP MUST be valid for integrating classical infrastructure cloud providers like Amazon EC2 or Azure, but also can be used to integrate web3 compute providers like Fitchain or On-Premise infrastructure.

 It's out of the scope to detail the Service Execution Agreements implementation.
 Service Agreements are described as part of the Dev-Ocean repository.

 ## Change Process